 The Four Basic Machine Learning Algorithms

-There are basically four different kinds of machine learning algorithms: supervised algorithms, unsupervised algorithms, semi-supervised algorithms, and reinforced algorithms.
+There are four basic kinds of machine learning algorithms: supervised algorithms, unsupervised algorithms, semi-supervised algorithms, and reinforced algorithms.

 Supervised algorithms are machine learning tools that rely on human supervision during the training process.
 These algorithms require a human for programming both input and the selected output, and to present feedback about the response’s accuracy.
 Examples of supervised learning algorithms include:

 - Linear Regression: A prediction model, it is used primarily for discovering relationships between variables.
 This machine learning tool is used for forecasting monthly sales, analyzing the effectiveness of marketing and pricing, and assessing risk for loans and insurance.

 - Logistic Regression: Used primarily for binary classification problems.
 Examples of logistic regression’s uses are spam email, customer churn, and website or ad click.

 - K-Nearest Neighbors: This ML algorithm can be used to solve both classification and regression tasks.
 It can provide climate forecasting, make stock market predictions, forecast currency exchange rate, and even predict trading futures.

 - Decision Trees: These are used for effectively handling non-linear data sets.
 The decision tree tool can be used with business, engineering, civil planning, and law.

 - Random Forests: A collection of many decision trees.
 Random forests lower the risk of overfitting.
 Its accuracy is significantly higher than the use of a single decision tree.